Category

 The world rules are the physics of the show.
 What is possible.
 What is forbidden.
 What is the social order.
 What constraints does every story have to honor.

-For contemporary realistic shows, the world rules are short: how the institution works, what the social dynamics are, what tone of reality (gritty, polished, comic, melancholic).
-For fantasy and SF, the world rules are long: magic systems, technologies, geography, languages, history.
+For contemporary realistic shows the rules are short: how the institution works, the social dynamics, the tone of reality (gritty, polished, comic, melancholic).
+For fantasy and SF they run long: magic systems, technologies, geography, languages, history.
+The World Building template holds these as separate zones on one board, which keeps the rules visible while you draft.

 AI prompt pattern for world rules: